Gaslighting is emotional manipulation that leaves its victims confused and despondent as they question their sanity.

 Gaslighting is a long process that works in stages.
 For example, at the beginning of a relationship, the victim may only notice that something uncomfortable is happening within the relationship but may be unclear as to precisely what it is.

-Over time, the victim becomes increasingly confused, as well as worn down and emotionally exhausted by the abuser’s manipulation, indifference, berating, and intimidation.
-This process feeds off of itself; as the gaslighting tactics weaken the victim’s defenses, he/she becomes more vulnerable and helpless against continued abuse.
+Over time, the victim becomes increasingly confused, worn down, and emotionally exhausted by the abuser’s manipulation, indifference, berating, and intimidation.
+This process feeds off of itself; as the gaslighting tactics weaken the victim’s defenses, they become more vulnerable and helpless against continued abuse.

 Relationships are ripe for gaslighting effects because one of the most effective tools in gaslighting is love (e.g., opinions hold more weight when held by those believed to love us; Abramson, 2014).
-Interestingly, coercive gaslighting interactions are more common the longer couples are together (Blázquez, Moreno, & García-Baamonde, 2012).
+Interestingly, coercive gaslighting interactions are more common the longer couples are together (Blázquez Alonso, Moreno Manso, & García-Baamonde Sánchez, 2012).

-As hierarchies of authority and power differentials characterize the workplace, this context provides the ideal manipulative leverage for gaslighters (Abramson, 2014).
+As there are often hierarchies of authority and power differentials in the workplace, this context provides the ideal manipulative leverage for gaslighters (Abramson, 2014).